cyralinc/sidecar-failopen/README.md

 The stack can be deployed to CloudFormation via AWS Console or AWS CLI.
 All the necessary parameters and detailed information on each of them are shown in the `Parameters` section of the [CloudFormation Template](./templates/cft_sidecar_failopen.yaml).
-Before you deploy, read the entire [Deployment Pre-Requisites](#deployment-pre-prequisites) section and make sure you have all of them ready before you give it a go.
+Before you deploy, read the entire [Deployment prerequisites](#deployment-prerequisites) section and make sure you have all of them ready before you give it a go.

 ## Credentials Management